ghuntley/monorepo/README.md

 * `nix/buildGo` implements a Nix library that can build Go software in the style of Bazel's `rules_go`.
 Go programs in this repository are built using this library.
+* `nix/buildLisp` implements a Nix library that can build Common Lisp software.
+Currently only SBCL is supported.
+Lisp programs in this repository are built using this library.
 * `tools/emacs-pkgs` contains various Emacs libraries that my Emacs setup uses, for example:
   * `dottime.el` provides [dottime][] in the Emacs modeline